mikenakis/Bathyscaphe/README.md

 <strike>TODO:</strike> add a quick check for records -- No, actually, this will not buy us anything, because a record may contain mutable members.
 Come to think of it, if records allow mutable members, then what is the point in records?

-<strike>TODO:</strike> use bytecode analysis to determine whether a class mutates a field or an array outside its constructor.
+<strike>TODO:</strike> use bytecode analysis to determine whether a class mutates a field outside its constructor.
 This may alleviate the need for invariability annotations in some cases. -- No, actually, this will gain us very little, because fields that are only mutated within constructors are usually declared as final anyway; it is bad practice to not declare them as final.
 Fields that are not declared final are typically so because they are in fact mutated outside the constructor.
 (For example, the cached hashcode in `java.lang.String`.)
 The only thing that this would buy us is detection of invariable array fields without the need to annotate them with `@InvariableArray`, but this is a marginal benefit.
 (Who uses arrays anyway?)

-<strike>TODO:</strike> add @Pure method annotation for mutable classes and use bytecode analysis to make sure it is truthful.
+<strike>TODO:</strike> add @Pure method annotation and use bytecode analysis to make sure it is truthful.
 Then, assess interfaces as immutable if they consist of nothing but pure methods. -- No, actually, this will buy us nothing, because purity essentially is unmodifiability, not immutability.
 Furthermore, purity does not even imply thread-safety: a pure function may attempt to read memory that is concurrently written by another function, with disastrous consequences.
 What might buy us something is asserting a combination of purity and co-coherence, but I still need to think about that, and in any case, it should probably be the subject of some other module.